Civilian

 OR:

-Job Description - Provides administrative, investigative, or operations support within an assigned unit in direct support of law enforcement or corrections operations, not requiring commissioned or certification as a law enforcement or corrections officer.
-It is distinguished from the Office Support and Administrative Services classifications by the nature of the specialized duties and requirements of the assigned work unit in law enforcement or corrections support.
+Job Description: The Public Safety Specialist provides administrative, investigative, or operations support within an assigned unit in direct support of law-enforcement or corrections operations, not requiring commissioned or certification as a law enforcement or corrections officer.
+It is distinguished from the Office Support and Administrative Services classifications by the nature of the specialized duties and requirements of the assigned work-unit in law enforcement or corrections support.

-Minimum Qualifications - (1) A High School diploma or General Education Development (GED) certification and three years of public contact experience.
+Minimum Qualifications: High School diploma or General Education Development (GED) certification AND two years of public contact experience.

 OR: